As an Amazon Associate, Brew Smartly earns from qualifying purchases. That comes at no extra cost to you. How this works.

 In fact, a 2011 study by Chemical Central Journal reports that dark chocolate and cocoa had a high value of powerful antioxidants than any other fruits (blueberries and acai berries) tested.

 3. May improve your heart health

-Several studies on cocoa product, especially the dark chocolate suggest that it can be highly beneficial for your heart and appear to be extremely protective for reducing the risk of cardiovascular diseases.
+Several studies on the cocoa product, especially dark chocolate suggest that they can be highly beneficial for your heart and appear to be extremely protective for reducing the risk of cardiovascular diseases.

 In addition, it also reduces the chances of death from heart disease by 50% for over a 15 years period (2).

-It's important to know that, those were observational studies so can't prove if it was the dark chocolate that helped reducing the risk.
+It’s important to know that those were observational studies, so can’t prove if it was the dark chocolate that helped to reduce the risk.

 However, its confirmed biological mechanism indicates that eating dark chocolate may lower the risk of several cardiovascular diseases.